IVC Blood Clot Filter Problems and FAQs

 Q: Are lawsuits currently pending against the manufacturers of IVC filters?

 Yes, there are lawsuits pending against both Cook and C.R.
 Bard.
 The complaints involved the Cook Celect and Gunther Tulip filters.
 These lawsuits have been filed in various federal courts across the U.S. and are currently being consolidated and centralized in the Southern District of Indiana.
 For more information about the consolidated lawsuits, visit the court's website.

 In August 2015, approximately 50 cases against C.R.
 Bard were also consolidated by the U.S. Judicial Panel Multidistrict Litigation (MDL) to the U.S. District Court District of Arizona.
 For more information about those cases, you can visit the Arizona court's website.

 Q: What theories of liability are plaintiffs claiming?

 Impacted patients around the country have filed lawsuits against C.R.
 Bard and Cook Medical for design defects, manufacturing defects, failing to warn of the known risks, breach of implied warranty, and negligent misrepresentation.
 In cases where a patient has died, the family may have a wrongful death cause of action against the manufacturers.

-Q: How can I learn more about IVC blood clot filters?
+Q: How can I learn more about problems with IVC blood clot filters?

 If you or someone you know has suffered complications due to IVC blood clot filter problems, or a filter not being removed within the appropriate time period, you may be entitled to compensation.
-An experienced personal injury attorney can assist you in filing a claim against the company responsible.
-A good first step is to have a qualified attorney evaluate your claim free of charge.
+Contact an experienced products lilability attorney today who can assist you in filing a claim against the company responsible.